 ~ Andre Bishop, Artistic Director, Lincoln Center

-The Directors Project works with theaters across the country that support our fellows in various capacities – from meetings and seminars to seasonal residencies.
+The Drama League partners with theaters across the country that support our fellows in various capacities – from meetings and seminars to professional assistantships.
+Our thanks to the following theaters for their invaluable participation in our work: